vasilakisfil/flexible-permissions/README.md

     end
   end

-  #and we chop even more for an admin
+  #and we chop even more for a guest
   class Guest < Regular
     class Fields < self::Fields
       def permitted